Get,

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-Bael recipes to try
+Bael Recipes to Try

-Now that you understand the benefits of bael.
-Let’s look at some easy bael recipe ideas you can try out:
+Now that you understand the benefits of Bael.
+Let’s look at some easy Bael recipe ideas you can try out:

-• Bael Smoothie – Mix the pulp of 3 bael fruit with jaggery (country sugar), cardamon and some water (as per preference).
+• Bael Smoothie – Mix the pulp of 3 bael fruit with jaggery (country sugar), cardamon, and some water (as per preference).
 Regular consumption can help with bowel movements while being delicious and refreshing.

-• Bael Mojito – Perfect for a summer’s day, blend 1 bael with sugar to taste, black pepper, black salt, a squeeze of lemon and ice cubes.
+• Bael Mojito – Perfect for a summer’s day, blend 1 bael with sugar to taste, black pepper, black salt, a squeeze of lemon, and ice cubes.

 • Bael Flavoured Lassi – With the added benefit of curd, this concoction will make you feel fresh while being a boon for your digestion.
-Blend 1 bael fruit with water (3 cups), curd ( ½ cup), sugar or honey to taste, half a teaspoon chaat masala powder and optionally top each glass off with an ice cube.
+Blend 1 bael fruit with water (3 cups), curd ( ½ cup), sugar or honey to taste, half a teaspoon chaat masala powder, and optionally top each glass off with an ice cube.

 Get all the benefits of bael with these tasty recipes.
 Don’t be afraid to venture outside your comfort zone, while bael juice recipes may be easy, there are so many other ways to consume this fruit!

-Side Effects of Bael:
+Side Effects of Bael

 There are no common side effects reported with the use of Bael.
 However, if any kind of side effect is noticed, a physician should be consulted for expert opinion.

-Precautions to Take With Bael:
+Precautions to Take With Bael

-You should ensure to take general precautions before using bael for its potential health uses, especially by pregnant women, breastfeeding mothers, elderly individuals and children.
+You should ensure to take general precautions before using bael for its potential health uses, especially by pregnant women, breastfeeding mothers, elderly individuals, and children.
 However, an Ayurvedic physician should be consulted for its use in specific conditions as the physician will prescribe the appropriate dosage and form.

-Interactions With Other Drugs:
+Interactions With Other Drugs

 Also Read: Honey: Uses, Benefits & Side Effects

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

-Can Bael be used for diarrhoea?
+Can Bael be used for diarrhea?

 Is Bael good for hair?